Phil 177 Aesthetics - Summer 2013

 We will start with a selection of paragraphs from Kant’s Critique of Judgment, which will provide us with the terminological tools for analyzing aesthetics.
 Through his writings we will be able to clearly define an appropriate use of such concepts as “beautiful,” “pleasant,” “good” and “sublime.”
 An insight of Italian Renaissance art will support his perspective.

-We will then analyze sections of the third book of Schopenhauer’s most important work, World as Will and Representation, in which he outlines his conception of art as the model for an ethical behavior.
+We will then analyze sections of the third book of Schopenhauer’s most important work, World as Will and Representation, in which he outlines his conception of art as the model for an ethical behaviour.
 The analysis of Italian Baroque music will help us in understanding his definition of music as “language of the will.”

 The third part of the course will focus on the section four of Nietzsche’s Human, All Too Human, a work which immediately relates to Schopenhauer’s ideas, proposing a new interpretation of the origins and function of art.
 Nietzsche’s idea of art as “exaltation of life” will be related to classical Roman architecture and to the raising of 20th century artistic movements.